Google has completed the rollout of Google Meet, which is now available to everyone with a Gmail address for free.

 Users will be able to access Google Meet from within Gmail by clicking the “Start a meeting” option in the left-hand mailbox menu.
 Doing so will launch a meeting in a new window.

 Users can join meetings shared with them by entering a meeting code, as well as schedule meetings and invite others directly from Google Calendar.

-Javier Soltero, vice president and GM, G Suite, said Google had "fast-tracked"requested by users.
+Javier Soltero, vice president and GM, G Suite, said Google had “fast-tracked” a number of new features requested by users.
 This includes screen-sharing, expanded tile view, and live, AI-powered automatic captioning, which has been designed to make meetings more accessible for people with hearing difficulties.